rjspencer/docs/theming.md

 :	the URL for the store item

 StoreItemTitle
-:	the title of the store item
+:	the title of the store item *Note: if there is a pre-order currently active for the store item, it'll use that title instead*

 StoreItemDescription
 :	the description of the store item *Can contain HTML code*

 StoreItemPrice
-:	the price of the store item
+:	the price of the store item *Note: if there is a pre-order currently active for the sotre item, it'll use that price instead*

 StoreItemId
 :	the ID for the store item

+StoreItemImage
+:	the thumbnail image for the store item

 ## TagList
 A listing of tags for the current content item